 So how does minoxidil work?
 Well, minoxidil acts as a potassium channel opener that stimulates blood circulation in the hair follicle.
 Improved blood flow to the hair follicles helps promote hair growth by allowing more hormones and nutrients to reach the hairs’ roots.

 Previously, we talked about the importance of overall health including getting lots of rest and having a healthy diet.
-In today's fast-paced world it can be difficult maintaining a healthy diet that contains all the necessary vitamins and minerals needed for healthy hair growth.
-That's where the product Vitabeard comes in.
-As the name suggests, Vitabeard is a mix of vitamins that boost the growth of hair and improves its overall quality.
+In today’s fast-paced world it can be difficult maintaining a healthy diet that contains all the necessary vitamins and minerals needed for healthy hair growth.
+That’s where the product Vitabeard comes in.
+As the name suggests, Vitabeard is a mix of vitamins that boosts the growth of hair and improves its overall quality.
 This can be a useful tool for those who need an extra little boost in growing their facial hair.

 What will you find in the ingredients of Vitabeard?
 One of the key ingredients in Vitabeard is biotin, a B vitamin that is good for the hair and skin and is considered important to the process of hair growth.
-Other ingredients include vitamin C, a protein which repairs and prevents split hairs.
-There's also zinc, another nutrient that's good for hair.
+Other ingredients include vitamin C, a protein that repairs and prevents split hairs.
+There’s also zinc, another nutrient that’s good for hair.

-Most beards don't actually start growing in until after the first month's worth of growth.
-Most men usually give up before the first month - don't let that be you.
+Most beards don’t actually start growing until after the first month’s worth of growth.
+Most men usually give up before the first month – don’t let that be you.
 It takes time for a beard to grow and that means being patient.
-It also means you'll have to deal with the itchiness of it and deal with the patchy beard look but it will pay off in the end.
+It also means you’ll have to deal with the itchiness of it and deal with the patchy beard look but it will pay off in the end.
 Be sure to wash it regularly, use beard oil, and trim as necessary to maintain a healthy beard.
-Start these habits early and when your facial hair does finally come in and you've rid yourself of the patchy beard, you'll have a nice thick, full beard to show off and be proud of.
+Start these habits early and when your facial hair does finally come in and you’ve rid yourself of the patchy beard, you’ll have a nice thick, full beard to show off and be proud of.